moosavismd/arvan-helm/kibana-bitnami/README.md

 ### To 5.0.0

 This version does not include Elasticsearch as a bundled dependency.
-From now on, you should specify an external Elasticsearch instance using the `elasticsearch.hosts[]` and `elasticsearch.port` [parameters](#parameters).
+From now on, you should specify an external Elasticsearch instance using the `elasticsearch.host[]` and `elasticsearch.port` [parameters](#parameters).

 ### To 3.0.0